Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Discussion of the complex action

-Using It\^o's formula, we can rewrite the integral in \cref{defuUV} when the paths are coming from the process $X$.
-This is done in \cref{lem:actionito} below and the alternative expression for the complex action we find is \cref{defcomplexactionsigmaUV} in the next definition.
-The crucial point about rewriting the complex action in this way is that the right hand side of \cref{defcomplexactionsigmaUV} still is meaningful without ultraviolet cutoff, i.e., for $\UV=\infty$.
+Using It\^o's formula, we shall rewrite the integral in \cref{defuUV} in \cref{lem:actionito} below.
+The alternative expression for the complex action we find is \cref{defcomplexactionsigmaUV} in the next definition.
+As opposed to $\tilde{u}_{\sigma,\UV,t}^N(x)$, the new expression $u_{\sigma,\UV,t}^N(x)$ is meaningful for $\UV=\infty$ as well!